vectara/vectara-docs/www/docs/api-reference/chat-apis/chat_apis_overview.md

 functionalities into domain-specific applications and websites using Retrieval Augmented Generation (RAG).
 Designed with efficiency in mind, these Chat APIs enable developers to create interactive user experiences and manage data conversations for users.
+With the unique `conversationId` generated for each chat session, developers can track and manage conversations over time.

-These Chat APIs enable operations and pagination through the history of a chat, specifically the conversations and their individual exchanges, also known as turns.
+These Chat APIs enable operations and pagination through the history of a chat, specifically the conversations and their subsequent exchanges, also known as turns.
 Administrators can gain valuable insights into user behavior by analyzing trends among users, which creates opportunities to identify knowledge gaps for information about products, technical documentation, and FAQs.

-The following list shows the Vectara Chat APIs:
+Vectara Chat provides the following Chat APIs:

 * [**Query**](/docs/api-reference/search-apis/search) contains a `chat` object within the `summary` which then has a unique `conversationId`.